ToniGashi/NextProject/README.md

 It uses prisma as a CRM, supabase as a database host, tailwind as a CSS framework, bcrypt to hash and de-hash passwords, jose to code and decode the JWT which is used to authenticate a user, etc.

+The database of this project is not real and thus is not complete so when you try to reserve in any other restaurant than Vivaan Fine Indian Cuisine (Ottawa), you will find that there are no free seats available and that is because there are no tables created for these other restaurants in the database.

 ## Getting Started